ShihabSul/PandABlocks.github.io/docs/user/reference/migration_guide.rst

 The following is information key to migrating from one version of the PandA firmware to another.

-To change PandA firmware follow the steps outlined here :ref:`ssh_doc`.
+To change PandA firmware, follow the steps outlined here :ref:`ssh_doc`.

 2.0 to 3.0
 ==========